ankaAR/bestiario5e/_creatures/winter-eladrin.md

 ***Magic Resistance.*** The eladrin has advantage on saving throws against spells and other magical effects.

 ***Sorrowful Presence.*** Any non-eladrin creature that starts its turn within 60 feet of the eladrin must make a DC 13 Wisdom saving throw.
-On a failed save, the creature is charmed for 1 minute.
-While charmed in this way, the creature has disadvantage on ability checks and saving throws.
-The charmed creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+On a failed save, the creature is hechizado for 1 minute.
+While hechizado in this way, the creature has disadvantage on ability checks and saving throws.
+The hechizado creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to any eladrin's Sorrowful Presence for the next 24 hours.
-Whenever the eladrin deals damage to the charmed creature, it can repeat the saving throw, ending the effect on itself on a success.
+Whenever the eladrin deals damage to the hechizado creature, it can repeat the saving throw, ending the effect on itself on a success.

 ### Acciones